kalekdev/uni/semester-1/technische-mechanik/notes.typ

 - State of rest - $arrow(v_p) = 0 forall p in kappa, forall t$

 === Fundamental Theorem of Statics
-This also means that the resultant force and moment around any point (the moment is always the same if $R=0$) is 0:
+This also means that the resultant force and resultant moment around any point (the moment is always the same if $R=0$ due to the transformation of moments relationship - consider a torque couple for intuition) is 0:
 $
   arrow(R) = 0\
   arrow(M) = 0